atoomic/Colon-Config/README.md

   }
   or diag explain $hash;

-# you can also reaad the value from any custom field
+# you can also read the value from any custom field

 my $data = <<EOS;
 ali:x:1000:1000:Ali Ben:/home/ali:/bin/zsh